10 Interesting Attractions in Cambodia Besides Angkor Wat

 Situated 18 km from west of Sihanoukville, Koh Rong Samloem is often called as a real island paradise.
 The island offers breathtaking scenery of warm turquoise ocean waters lapping onto pristine white beaches, all fringed by palm and casuarina trees.
-With less than an hour’s ferry journey to the mainland of Sihanouk Ville, tourists will have the opportunity to transit from the bustling city life to quiet island living.
+With less than an hour’s ferry journey from the mainland of Sihanoukville, tourists will have the opportunity to transit from the bustling city life to quiet island living.

 The island remains completely unspoiled by tourism so there is a smattering of low key accommodation here.
 Saracen Bay is the main tourist beach with several resorts along its front.
 Coming to M’Pai Bay to experience a little bit of local culture, or isolate yourself from “real life” at Lazy Beach and Sunset Beach.

 Besides the gorgeous beaches, Samloem has undeveloped natural rain forest with a diverse ecology and off shore marine life with colorful coral reefs ready to be explored.
 The most stunning natural environment should not be missed when in Samloem is the bio-luminescent plankton.
 This’s really once-in-a-lifetime experience to witness the ocean waters glow and sparkle at night.